-Viral infections of the skin are common and include warts, cold sores, chicken pox, shingles, molluscum contagiosum and hand, foot and mouth disease.
+Viral infections of the skin are common and include warts, cold sores, chicken pox, shingles, molluscum contagiosum, pityriasis rosea, and hand, foot and mouth disease.
 The three main types of viruses that cause most viral skin infections are the human papilloma virus, the herpes simplex virus and the pox virus.
 While these viruses cannot be cured, their affects on the skin can be prevented or minimized through proper treatment by a medical professional.

 COLD SORES & FEVER BLISTERS

 Cold sore and fever blisters are small blisters caused by the herpes simplex virus.
 Outbreaks usually last approximately 2 weeks or less and can be triggered by sun, wind or a cold.
 Cold sores appear around the mouth and can cause soreness of the lips and mouth, tingling of the lips and itching.
 Fever blisters can appear anywhere on the skin with similar symptoms.
 Homeopathy is utilized in stubborn cases.

 Antiviral medications, both topical and oral, can be used to alleviate the symptoms of cold sores and fever blisters during an outbreak.
 Your Trillium Creek Dermatology skin expert will determine the severity of your condition and recommend an effective course of treatment to speed recovery and manage pain and itching.

 Chicken pox is a highly contagious viral infection caused by the varicella zoster virus, and is most often seen in children ages 5 to 10.
 It causes a red, itchy rash on the face, scalp, chest, back or over the entire body.
 Itching can range from mild to severe.
 The rash usually appears 2 weeks after exposure to the virus and may be accompanied by fever, abdominal pain, loss of appetite, headache and general malaise.